mardommah/qris-tele-bot/README.md

 - `merchants`: Store merchant information and static QRIS codes
 - `transactions`: Track all payment transactions
 - `admins`: Manage administrator accounts

+### Merchants Table
+- `id`: Unique merchant identifier
+- `name`: Merchant name
+- `qris_static`: Static QRIS code data
+- `qris_image_path`: Path to QRIS image file
+- `owner_telegram_id`: Telegram ID of the merchant owner
+- `is_active`: Status of the merchant (1 = active, 0 = inactive)
+- `created_at`: Timestamp of when the merchant was created

+## Merchant Management

+Merchants can now be enabled or disabled by administrators using the `/toggle_merchant` command.
+This allows for better control over which merchants are available for QRIS generation.
+When a merchant is disabled, users will not be able to generate QRIS codes using that merchant until it is re-enabled.

+For testing purposes, administrators can simulate payment success or failure using the `/simulate_payment_success` and `/simulate_payment_failed` commands followed by a transaction ID.

 ## Security